rhel-labs/instruqt/data-visualization/01-install-podman/assignment.md

 difficulty: basic
 timelimit: 600
 ---
-In this lab, you will install Grafana, a browser-based data dashboard, in two ways.
-First, you will install and run it through the RHEL web console.
-After that, you will install and configure the Grafana container through Podman's command line interface (CLI).
+In this lab, you will install Grafana, a browser-based data visualization tool.
+You will install Grafana as a container and manage it through Podman.

 First, install RHEL Container Tools by running the following command:
 ```bash